siva946/resume-match-scorer/chrome-extension/README.md

 ## Usage

 1. Navigate to any job posting page (LinkedIn, Indeed, company careers page, etc.)
-2. Click the Jobalytics extension icon
+2. Click the ResumSync extension icon
 3. Enter the job title and company name
 4. Click "Extract & Send Job"
-5. The page content will be extracted and sent to your local Jobalytics backend
+5. The page content will be extracted and sent to your local ResumSync backend

 ## Requirements